Material or financial aid?

 - Persons with a high chance of recognition (nationality with recognition rate above 80%) who are still awaiting a decision of the CGRS can ask to be assigned to LRI after a 2-month stay in collective reception centres.
 At the time of writing nationals of following countries had a high chance of recognition:

 - Persons staying in collective structures at the moment they are granted a legal stay of more than 3 months, for example refugee status, will be offered the choice between moving to an individual reception structure for 2 months or leave the collective structure within 10 working days.
-In this case they will receive meal vouchers during one month.
+In this case, they will receive meal vouchers during one month.

 The Court of Auditors (Rekenhof / Cour des comptes) conducted a financial and qualitative audit of the functioning of Fedasil in 2017.
 It found that the average duration of stay in collective reception centres was too long and that refusals to transfer asylum seekers after 6 months not only has negative consequences for their well-being and psychological health of the individuals concerned but also for the management and personnel of centres, as it causes tensions and conflicts.
 The Court of Auditors also found that reception in collective centres is more expensive than individual accommodation, although a lot more individual accommodation places were empty at the time of the report.
 It recommended the government to take into account criteria such as cost-effectiveness and quality in prospective closures of reception places.
 To this end, and according to the Court of Auditors, Fedasil should continue its efforts in developing common quality norms and audit mechanisms, collect more data on duration of stay in the centres, duration of procedures, numbers of transfers, numbers of vulnerable persons and so forth.

-Transfers to more adapted reception places
+Transfers to suitable reception facilities

 Within 30 days after the arrival in the assigned reception place, an evaluation should be made to see if the individual reception needs of the asylum seeker are met.
 After that, a regular evaluation is made – at least every six months – during the entire stay of the asylum seeker in the reception system.
 The Reception Act allows to change an asylum seeker’s reception place if the assigned place turns out to be not adapted to the individual needs.